 Toads like to dig for cover and sandy soil is best for this.

 3) Provide water

 If you do not have a small pond for them to use, go your local box store and buy a large glazed plant pot saucer.
 Dig a hole into the ground so that the rim is nearly flush with soil surface.

 ||When there has not been any rain for a while, you may find a toad getting some relief in a saucer of water.
 This picture was not set up.
 Toads really will take advantage of the water you offer.

 4) Provide Shelter

 Get an unglazed flower pot from a box store and crack it into two pieces.
 Use the larger piece as a shelter.
-Angle the pot so that the entrance is just big enough for the fox to get into.
+Angle the pot so that the entrance is just big enough for the toad to get into.
 Site the shelter behind some plants or in the shade so that it does not turn into an oven during the day.
 Also, keep the shelter close to the water source.

 5) Provide an overwintering site. (more details to come on this)